Dear Mr. Electrician: Where can I find a free National Electrical Code version online?

-Answer: The National Fire Protection Association (NFPA) has a free online, viewing-only version of the National Electrical Code.
-The link is below.
+Answer: The National Fire Protection Association (NFPA) has a free online National Electrical Code viewing-only version.
+The link is further down below.

 NOTE: Some text links below go to relevant links on Amazon.
 As an Amazon Associate, I earn from qualifying purchases.

 Electrical codes have existed for over one hundred years and continue to evolve and adjust according to human development.
 The National Electrical Code is updated every three years and establishes additional safe installation practices as more hazards become apparent.

 Table of Contents:

 Most electrical installations have requirements under more than one free National Electrical Code article.
 In addition, other building codes may apply to your installation, such as the Fire Code, Sound Code, Mechanical Code, Seismic Code, and local codes and requirements.